 These intermediaries are licensed to accept deposits, give loans, and offer many other financial services to the public.
 They play a major role in the economic stability of a country and thus, face heavy regulations.

 Mutual funds help pool savings of individual investors into financial markets.
 A fund manager oversees a mutual fund and allocates the funds to different investment products.

-Such intermediaries may or may not offer a financial product, but advises investors to help them achieve their financial objectives.
+Such intermediaries may or may not offer a financial product but advise investors to help them achieve their financial objectives.
 These financial advisors usually undergo special training.

-It is also a type of bank, but works to serve its members and not public.
-They may or may not operate for profit purposes.
+It is also a type of bank that works to serve its members and not the public.
+They may or may not operate for-profit purposes.

 Other financial intermediaries are pension funds, insurance companies, investment banks, etc.